Dear readers of ADxS.org, please forgive the disruption.

 Header Image

 The basal ganglia are not part of the HPA axis.
-However, together with the thalamus, they are the central filter and regulatory circuit that controls the HPA axis.
+However, together with the thalamus, they are the central filter and control circuit that regulates the HPA axis and the cortex.

 1. Elements of the basal ganglia